HPAS

 SUB UNIT–1: Governance and Public Administration in India

-• Institutional framework, policies, and interventions for development in various sectors
+• Institutional framework and policies for development

 • Governance, good governance, citizen charters

-• Effective public service delivery, transparency, accountability, and ethics in governance
+• Public service delivery, transparency, accountability, ethics

 • District Administration: Changing role of Deputy Commissioner

-• Local self-government in urban and rural areas in India
+• Local self-government (urban and rural)

 SUB UNIT–2: Role of Civil Society and Welfare Schemes

-• Role of NGOs, SHGs, and Civil Society in Governance
+• Role of NGOs, SHGs, and Civil Society

 SUB UNIT–3: Governance in Himachal Pradesh

-• Himachal Pradesh Public Service Guarantee Act 2011
+• HP Public Service Guarantee Act 2011

-• Right to Information Act, 2005 and rules made thereunder by the Himachal Pradesh Government
+• Right to Information Act, 2005 (HP rules)

-• Administrative reforms for effective public service delivery
+• Administrative reforms for public service delivery

 🔸 UNIT–III: INDIA & GLOBAL AFFAIRS + HP-SPECIFIC ISSUES

-• Bilateral, Regional, and Global groupings and agreements involving India and affecting India’s interests
+• Bilateral, Regional, and Global groupings

 • India’s Look East Policy